dsccommunity/SharePointDsc/README.md

  * Fixed bug in managed account schedule get method
  * Fixed incorrect output of server name in xSPOutgoingEmailSettings
  * Added xSPSearchContentSource resource
+ * Fixed bug in xSPFarmAdministrators where testing for users was case sensitive

 ### 0.12.0.0